Leuit

 Leuit is a type of vernacular rice barn found in the Sundanese architecture of Western Java, Indonesia.
 It used to store rice after harvest for future and daily use.
 A leuit is an essential part of Sundanese agricultural tradition, especially during annual Seren Taun harvest ceremony.
 In Sundanese tradition, leuit symbolizes sustenance and livelihood.

 History

 The stilted rice barn structure with its variations is common throughout Indonesian archipelago.
 It can be found in Minangkabau tradition as Rangkiang, also in Batak, Toraja, and Sasak traditions.
-A leuit, or similar structure of it, is believe as an ancient structure which was quite common in agricultural society of Java.
-A study of bas-relief from hidden foot of the 9th-century Borobudur in Central Java, revealed that the ancient Javanese rice barn is remarkably similar to Sundanese leuit lenggang (long stilted rice barn), which demonstrate a continuous tradition of rice barn construction in the island.
+A leuit, or similar structure of it, is believed as an ancient structure which was quite common in agricultural society of Java.
+A study of bas-relief from the hidden foot of the 9th-century Borobudur in Central Java revealed that the ancient Javanese rice barn is remarkably similar to the Sundanese leuit lenggang (long stilted rice barn), which demonstrate a continuous tradition of rice barn construction in the island.